dcsoft-yyf/JIEJIE.NET/README.md

 It has following features.

 ## 1 , Obfuscate control-flow.
-DC.NET Protector can anlyse IL Code, and obfuscate then randomly, It let code is hard to read, some times it will cause crack tool error.
+DC.NET Protector can anlyse IL Code, and obfuscate control-flow randomly without lost any features, It let codes are very hard to read, some times it will cause crack tool error.
 <br />For example , the old code is :
 ```C#
 public static string[] AnalyseVariableString(string strText, string strHead,